gatling/gatling/src/sphinx/quickstart.rst

 Gatling 2 is compiled with JDK7, yet into JDK6 bytecode.

-Yet, we recommend that you use the latest JDK7.
+Yet, we recommend that you use the **latest JDK7**.
 NIO is based on native code, so it depends on JVM implementation and bugs are frequently fixed.
 For example, NIO have been broken on Oracle JDK7 until 1.7.0_10.
 Gatling is mostly tested on Oracle JDK7, OS X and Linux.

 Installing Gatling
 ==================

 Just unzip the downloaded bundle to a folder of your choice.

-    X-platform users:
-        Don't use a path with spaces in it.
+We just ask you **don't use a path with spaces** in it, there might be some issues.

-    Windows users:
-        We recommend that you do not put Gatling in Programs folder as there might be permission issues.
+For Windows users, we also recommend that you do not place Gatling in *Programs* folder as there might be permission issues.

 Configure your OS
 =================

-You might first want to have a look at how to tune Gatling and your OS according to your use case.
+You might first want to have a look at how to **tune Gatling and your OS** according to your use case.

 A word on encoding
 ==================

-Gatling uses by default UTF-8.
+Gatling uses by **default UTF-8**.
 If you want to use a different one, you have to:

-  * Select the proper encoding in the Recorder
+  * select the proper encoding in the Recorder
-  * Configure the proper encoding in the gatling.conf file.
+  * configure the proper encoding in the gatling.conf file.
 This is the one that will be used for compiling your simulations and building your requests.
-  * Make sure your text editor is properly configured and doesn't change the original encoding.
+  * make sure your text editor is properly configured and doesn't change the original encoding.

 Running Gatling
 ===============